 - Learn how to reach your running goals (whether something concrete like a race or more general like getting into trail running).

-- Customized training plan for your goals delivered as an overview and in 2 week detailed blocks.
+- Customized running plan for your goals delivered as an overview and in 2 week detailed blocks.

 - Premium TrainingPeaks account.

 - Unlimited coach access via email and slack.

 - Alterations weekly based on your feedback.

 - Free month membership to Platform Daily ($44 value).

 Do I have to be a trail runner to work with you?

 Nope!
 I’m certified for road and trail running, for races from a 5K up to ultramarthons.
 My favorite distance to coach is the 50k.